 Upper Mustang Trek, is a restricted trekking region, located in the northern part of Nepal.
 Most of the trekking routes to Upper Mustang are within the boundary of the Annapurna Conservation Area Project (ACAP).
 It is costly due to its special permit and strict government rules.
 This part is in the full rain shadow and perfect for monsoon season.

-You have two option to get Upper Mustang.
-One option is to take a flight from Pokhara to Jomsom to Pokhara (25 minutes) which helps to get rid of rain, landslides and other natural calamities.
+You have two options to get Upper Mustang.
+One option is to take a flight from Pokhara to Jomsom to Pokhara (25 minutes) which helps to get rid of rain, landslides, and other natural calamities.
 Another option is to take a bus from Pokhara to Jomsom (8-9 hours long off-road drive).
 The road may get obstructed due to heavy rain, landslides, and hilly region.

 Upper Mustang Trek 17 Days Itinerary